fxbrit/uca-feed/README.md

 # uca-feed
-feed that allows you to get notified when a new version of ungoogled-chromium by Eloston for arch is available.
+feed that allows you to get notified when a new version of ungoogled-chromium for arch is available.